spottsdd/katacoda-scenarios/ws-d21-service-focused-observability/step5.md

 In doing so, we can tell that we've got two microservices that our frontend calls, a `discounts-service`, along with an `advertisements-service`.

-If we navigate to our Service List in Datadog, we can see that our API itself isn't throwing any errors.
-The errors must be happening on the frontend.
+If we navigate to our Service List in Datadog, we can see which services are throwing any errors, at a glance.

 ![Services List](./assets/problematic-service.gif)